Garzo rebuilds love in a paradise of mythological rubble

 Spoiler: Love Has No Security Patch 🐛

-If you're expecting an instruction manual for loving without risk, you'd be better off sticking with your router's manual.
-Garzo drops you into the Minotaur's labyrinth without a GPS, and Ariadne's threads are more like tangled charger cables.
+If you're expecting an instruction manual for loving without risks, you'd be better off sticking with the router manual.
+Garzo drops you into the Minotaur's labyrinth without GPS, and Ariadne's threads are more like tangled charger cables.
 In the end, you're left with the feeling that love is like a perpetual beta: full of glitches, but nobody uninstalls the app.